-The identities of the CRAs, their role also as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods and your data protection rights with the CRAs are explained in more detail at www.callcredit.co.uk/crain.
+The identities of the CRAs, their role also as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods, and your data protection rights with the CRAs are explained in more detail at www.callcredit.co.uk/crain.

-We retain the personal data processed by us for as long as is considered necessary for the purpose for which it was collected (including as required by applicable law or regulation).
+We retain your personal data for as long as is considered necessary for the purpose for which it was collected (including as required by applicable law or regulation).

 We take steps with a view to deleting, destroying, or permanently anonymising your personal data (which means that we are no longer able to identify you from it) when it is no longer necessary for its purpose and we are not required by law to keep it.
-For further information on Guarantorloans4me retention policies, please contact the Data Protection Officer: email@example.com or by telephoning 0161 850 4141.
+For further information on Buddy Loans retention policies, please contact the Data Protection Officer: email@example.com or by telephoning 0161 850 4141.

 Unfortunately the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Site; any transmission is at your own risk.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Site; any transmission is entirely at your own risk.
 Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorised access.

 If you seek to exercise your rights, we will explain to you whether or not the right applies to you; these rights do not apply in all circumstances.
 Please be aware that if your request is manifestly unfounded or excessive we may refuse to deal with your request or may charge a reasonable fee for dealing with it.

-You may ask us to delete information we hold about you in certain circumstances, this is often referred to as the 'right to be forgotten'.
+- Right to be forgotten: you may ask us to delete information we hold about you in certain circumstances, this is often referred to as the 'right to be forgotten'.
 This right is not absolute and only applies in particular circumstances.
 It may not therefore be possible for us to delete the information we hold about you, for example, if we have an ongoing relationship or are required to retain information to comply with our legal obligations or to exercise or defend legal claims.

-In some cases, you may have the right to have the processing of your personal information restricted.
+- Right to restriction of processing: in some cases, you may have the right to have the processing of your personal information restricted.
 For example, where you contest the accuracy of your personal information, it may be restricted until the accuracy is verified, or where the processing is unlawful but you object to it being deleted and request that it is restricted instead.

 We hope that you won’t ever need to, but if you do want to complain about our use of personal data, please send an email with the details of your complaint to email@example.com or use the contact details above.
 We will investigate and respond to any complaints we receive.